AdobeDocs/experience-manager-cloud-service.de-DE/help/sites-cloud/administering/msm/rollout-conflicts.md

 ---
 title: Rollout-Konflikte
-description: Erfahren Sie, wie Sie Rollout-Konflikte in Multi-Site-Manager verwalten und lösen.
+description: Erfahren Sie, wie Sie Rollout-Konflikte in Multi Site Manager verwalten und lösen.
-feature: Multi-Site-Manager
+feature: Multi Site Manager
 role: Admin
 exl-id: 733e9411-50a7-42a5-a5a8-4629f6153f10
 source-git-commit: 24a4a43cef9a579f9f2992a41c582f4a6c775bf3
 workflow-type: tm+mt
-source-wordcount: '926'
+source-wordcount: '923'
 ht-degree: 100%

 ---